Titoki

 Bark/wood: smooth to slightly flaky bark; timber used historically for small carvings and implements.

-Habitat: coastal and lowland forests, forest margins, and sheltered sites throughout New Zealand.
+Habitat: coastal and lowland forests, forest margins, and sheltered sites throughout Aotearoa.

 Growth: canopy/sub-canopy tree that provides habitat and food for native fauna.